 The Early Years foundation Stage

 The Early Years Foundation Stage begins when children reach the age of 3.
 In our school the Foundation Stage begins when children start our Nursery and finishes when they leave Reception to move into Year 1.
 The children follow the Early Years Foundation Stage Curriculum (Birth to 5).
 The teachers plan opportunities for a combination of child initiated activities - ‘planning in the moment’ and some adult lead focus activities, both inside and outside.
-As the year progresses, there are more direct teaching sessions followed by independent follow up activities as well as structured phonics and snappy maths sessions.
+As the year progresses, there are more direct teaching sessions followed by independent follow up activities as well as structured phonics and mastering number maths sessions.

 Year 1 starts the academic year with a transition phase where children continue to learn in an early years style.
 As they become ready for more structure the teachers plan more formally structured teaching sessions until the whole class are working in line with the rest of the school.
 Over the past year or so the curriculum has changed in line with government expectations, as well as keeping an element of creativity and enrichment opportunities.
 We want to ensure that the children engage in a curriculum and that it is relevant to them, and the experiences they deserve.

 The teachers plan in units, each unit is a different length (usually between 4 and 6 weeks) and there are also some special intensive weeks such as Faith, creativity, book, cultural, science, health and maths week.
 Different year groups will start units at different times, depending on what they are learning and the literacy and numeracy will be linked to over arching topic.

 Our curriculum is: